Sanriku-kita Jūkan Road: Route description

-As of March 2019, the expressway consists of three sections, one that bypasses the central part of Hachinohe, Aomori and the other travels north from the central part of Kuji, Iwate.
+As of March 2019, the expressway consists of three sections, one that bypasses the central part of Hachinohe, Aomori and the other traveling north from the central part of Kuji, Iwate.
 The southernmost of these begins at the northern terminus of the Sanriku Expressway in Miyako.
-It passes through the town Iwaizumi and then enters the village Tanohata where it comes to a temporary end at the parallel Route 45.
+It passes through the town of Iwaizumi and then enters the village Tanohata where it comes to a temporary end at the parallel Route 45.
 Further north the expressway has another section, entirely within Tanohata, measuring just over four kilometers long.
-Continuing north along Route 45 the expressway begins again in the village, Fudai.
+Continuing north along Route 45 the expressway begins again in the village, of Fudai.
 Like the previous section, it is located entirely within the limits of the village, measuring just over four kilometers long before it rejoins the parallel Route 45.
 The northern terminus of the route when it is to be completed is located at an interchange with Japan National Route 395 in Kuji that presently only serves the Hachinohe-Kuji Expressway.